 The University seeks intelligent, curious and highly motivated students who are interested in a lifetime of learning and in using their knowledge in service to humanity.
 We continue to enroll the very best and brightest students — those with a proven track record of success in the strongest classes available at their school.
 Our graduates include thirteen Rhodes Scholars and numerous recipients of other prestigious scholarships and honors awarded by Fulbright, Marshall, Goldwater and National Science Foundation, among others.
 (See http://www.wfu.edu/finaid/merit-based_intro.html for more details on Stamps merit-based scholarships.)

-Wake Forest is proud to partner with the Stamps Family Charitable Foundation in offering the Stamps Leadership Scholar Award to five entering students beginning with the 2013-14 academic year.
+Wake Forest is proud to have partnered with the Stamps Family Charitable Foundation in offering the Stamps Scholarship since 2013.
+Wake Forest now awards about ten Stamps Scholarships to each entering class.
 As a full cost-of-attendance award, the Stamps award will be in the top tier of merit-based scholarships at Wake Forest.
 The University is grateful for the opportunity to work together with Roe and Penny Stamps and the Stamps Family Charitable Foundation to provide life changing educational experiences for outstanding students.

 The Stamps award will open doors of opportunity to deserving students who demonstrate superior academic achievement, a high degree of intellectual curiosity and scholarship, and exceptional promise in leadership, service and social responsibility.
 Enrichment funds are available to support activities outside of the classroom.
 These activities should have independent research value and may be used for such purposes as international travel for academic independent study or research, undergraduate research internships, unpaid internships (e.g. with a nonprofit organization), or attending academic or co-curricular conferences.